 We’re calling on companies across the country to deposit $1M of their banked dollars today into credit unions serving low-income communities.
-Thanks to our partnership with Inclusiv, this is one smart, socially-conscious, seamless money move.
+Thanks to our partnership with Inclusiv, this is one smart, seamless, socially conscious money move.

 What if I told you there is a very simple way your company could help fix a problem that has plagued underserved communities for years?
 Better yet, what if I told you it won’t cost a dime and is actually a very smart business move?